|

 signal should appear as a straight line.
 The bumps in this line drastically

-this line gets, the higher the signal numbers get and the better the channel
+line gets, the higher the signal numbers get and the better the channel stays

 - The wider spacing resulted in a flatter signal waveform on all channels.